Codie-Shannon/AndroidTranslator/README.md

 The Text to Speech application features functionality such as, dark or light themes, a custom keyboard with various keyboard layouts, numerous languages, and user customisable speaking rate and pitch.

+# Note
+To download the [Speech to Text App.zip] and [Text to Speech App.zip] files, left click once on the item within the repository list.
+Once GitHub has redirected you to the folder, left click once on the "View raw" Hypertext to download the specified file.

 # What I Learned
 * Android Gradle / JDK / SDK Downgrading
 * Android Shared Preferences (User Settings)